cooper/ferret/doc/Operators.md

     +=

 Alters a value by adding a value to it.
+At its left must be an assignable variable, property, or other type of lvalue.

 Tokenized as `OP_ADD_A`.